shugy0/max-vrchat-fps/README.md

 ## Headset Settings

-I only have a Valve Index so I can't speak for all headsets, but every headset *should* have a settings menu where you can adjust refresh rate and render resolution.
-To access the SteamVR settings, make sure your headset is plugged in and turned on, then click the hamburger menu in the top left corner of the SteamVR window.
+Every headset *should* have a settings menu where you can adjust refresh rate and render resolution.
+For SteamVR headsets, make sure your headset is plugged in and turned on, then click the hamburger menu in the top left corner of the SteamVR window.

 ![](images/steamvr_1.png)